serge1peshcoff/photostream/README.md

 * libxml-2.0 - for parsing user news and settings

 webkit2gtk-4.0 which is in Ubuntu 14.04 repositories is too older, you need at least version 2.6.2, so you need to fetch the latest release from the http://webkitgtk.org/, download and compile it yourself.
-You can also get it by installing webkit2gtk from GNOME 3 Staging PPA ppa:gnome3-team/gnome3-staging
+You can also get it by installing webkit2gtk from GNOME 3 Staging PPA: [ppa:gnome3-team/gnome3-staging](https://launchpad.net/~gnome3-team/+archive/ubuntu/gnome3-staging)

 Inspired a lot by Birdie Twitter client.